 Better service levels and reduced risk.

 Service quality is the ultimate value that a managed services provider can offer.
 Moreover, promises of service quality are backed by contractual service level agreements.
-Services providers are therefore highly incented to develop the tools, processes and governance required to deliver reliable services cost effectively.
+Services providers are therefore highly incented to develop the tools, processes, and governance required to deliver reliable services cost-effectively.

-Improved security, business resilience and compliance risk.
+Improved security, business resilience, and compliance risk.

 Reducing risks related to security, business continuity and compliance with associated regulations are critical areas of IT that can be addressed effectively by managed services.
-Security services in particular comprise a growing area for services providers and clients alike as escalating threats and a complex technology landscape make it difficult for in-house IT organizations to keep up with changing requirements.
+Security services in particular comprise a growing area for services providers and clients alike as escalating threats and a complex technology landscape makes it difficult for in-house IT organizations to keep up with changing requirements.
 In addition to up-to-date skills and security intelligence, services providers should have the skills and the technology to reduce risks by automating a broad range of IT functions, from basic patch management to vulnerability scanning to data backup.
 A services provider can also bring proven processes, procedures and infrastructure resources to help clients recover critical systems and data with time frames specified by regulatory requirements—and test these procedures regularly to make sure they work.
 A managed services provider that can address all of these areas can also help organizations integrate these functions for a more holistic approach to IT risk management.

 Access to technology innovation.

 Managed services providers have the skills and resources to implement new technologies quickly, enabling clients to more readily exploit IT innovations that can provide new business value.
 Furthermore, client demand for innovation fosters healthy competition between services providers, helping to drive lower costs and create a market environment focused on customer needs.
 What’s more, the managed services provider assumes most of the risk of new technology innovation by taking on the investment in startup costs, training and implementation.

 Flexibility and scalability to adapt to changing business conditions.